oxnan/oxnan/README.md

 - 👋 Hi, I’m @oxnan
-- 👀 I’m a fucking CTF player
+- 👀 I’m a CTF player
 - 🌱 I’m currently learning everything I can
-- 📫 How to reach me: OSINT
+- 📫 How to reach me: contact at oxnan com